-Our purpose built Pre-school is the ideal setting for your child to grow and develop.
+Our purpose built Pre-school, for children from the age of 2 upwards, is the ideal setting for your child to grow and develop.
 Cavendish Pre-school believes in providing the very best quality childcare, enabling your child to develop in a friendly, fun, secure and stimulating environment.
 We follow the Early Years Foundation Stage Curriculum (EYFS) to enable children to learn in different ways and at different rates in all areas of their learning.

 Attending Cavendish Pre-school could mean that your child will benefit from a seamless transition into our all-through school.
 Please note that if your child is due to start school in September (in the Reception Year) you will need to contact East Sussex County Council and arrange to complete a school application (online or by paper) by the County set deadline.

 Welcome to the Early Years Foundation Stage (EYFS) at Cavendish Pre-school.
 Children start to learn about the world around them from the moment they are born.
 The care and education offered by our setting helps children to continue to do this by providing all of the children with interesting activities that are appropriate for their age and stage of development.

 Seek to Provide

 • Quality and consistency in all early years settings, so that every child makes good progress and no child gets left behind.

 • A secure foundation through planning for the learning and development of each individual child, and assessing and reviewing what they have learned regularly.

 • Partnership working between practitioners and with parents and/or carers.

 • Equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported.